5 Different Ways to See Dolphins in Orange Beach

 Hop aboard the Sunny Lady, pictured above, and look for dolphins, pelicans, seagulls, and more

+One of the best ways to see dolphins in Orange Beach is by going on one of the many dolphin cruises.
 Orange Beach dolphin cruises come in all shapes, speeds, and sizes!
 Cruise in luxury aboard one of several ocean vessels including classic charter rigs, super fast jet boats, or small and intimate sail boats!
 No matter which tour you choose, you will be delighted by the abundance of bottlenose dolphins swimming alongside you and your shipmates as you crash through the waves.

 If you are traveling with a large group or with small children, we recommend booking the standard charter.
 More extreme travelers, however, should definitely check out the speed boat.
 Finally, sailing excursions are perfect for couples and families.
 Choose one, or even better, why not all three?
 As one of the most affordable family tours with savings and discounts available, you really can’t go wrong!